jbush001/NyuziToolchain/README.md

 ## Running unit tests

 * From the shell, switch to the directory build/test/.
 Type 'make check'.
 This will set up the configuration (it will try to run a bunch of tests, many of which will fail.
 It's okay to Ctrl-C at this point).
 * Do the same thing for clang.
 From the top of the build directory, switch to tools/clang/test and type 'make check'.
+These two steps only need to be done once when setting up the project for the first time.
 * Change PATH environment variable to include the binary directory (build/bin)
-* From the top of the source (not build) directory, run:
+* From the top of the source (not build) directory, the test can be run as follows:

 <pre>
   llvm-lit test/CodeGen/VectorProc